DanielRCA/NCR-mtDNA_ampliconbasedngs/README.md

 ## Pre-requesites

 A group of tools must be pre-installed.
 For each tool, version used by our group is shown in brackets.
-We provide a file with a Conda's environment with all the tools already installed in order to make easier the installation (see [Installation and usage](#installation-and-usage)).
+We provide a Conda enviroment file with all the versions indicated to make installation easier installation (see [Installation and usage](#installation-and-usage)).

+> [!WARNING]
+> The use of other versions, especially  in the context of freebayes and VCF generation, could alter results.

 - FastQC (v0.11.9)
 - fastp (v0.23.2)